Funding Sources for Student Organizations

 Other sources of possible funding or co-sponsorship are:

 Utica College Programming Board – The purposes of UCPB are to establish a social calendar and publicize it, prepare and present programming that will appeal to the entire student body, provide regularly scheduled programming, and acquaint students with a diverse programming schedule.
 While UCPB does not fund student organizations, it may consider co-sponsoring (including paying for part of) an event or program with one or more other student groups.
 Contact UCPB at email@example.com.

 Social/Cultural Committee – The mission of this committee is to contribute to the cultural and intellectual enrichment of the campus community by introducing new ideas and art forms, and through its programming, bring the cam-pus community closer together.
 Funding priorities include traditional College programs, programs of cultural/intellectual significance, and co-sponsorship of programs with other groups.
-Contact the Director of Student Activities for copies of their policies and procedures, funding criteria and priorities and committee details.
+Contact the Director of Student Living and College Engagement for copies of their policies and procedures, funding criteria and priorities and committee details.

 Diversity Committee – Its functions are to increase awareness and appreciation of diversity on campus and in society at large and to implement programs and activities that build a sense of unity within and across groups.
 Contact the Dean of Students for more information.

 Academic or Administrative Departments – Most departments or divisions have either no or only very limited funding for programming.
 Depending upon the nature of a proposed program and its target audience, however, they may be very interested in co-sponsoring an event or activity either by assisting with the planning, identifying potential speakers at reasonable costs, identifying other funding sources, and/or helping with the marketing for the program.